-TUC games are generally played according to a slightly modified version of the USAU 11th Edition rules.
+Commencing Summer 2021, TUC games are generally played according to a slightly modified version of the USAU 2020-2021 Official Rules of Ultimate.
 Which rule set will be in effect depends on the season.
 We have outdoor rules (for all of our non-Speedpoint outdoor leagues, particularly summer), fall and spring outdoor Speedpoint rules, indoor rules, indoor 4's rules and beach rules.

 Although not techically a "rule", scheduling and standings for most of our leagues are managed by a ladder system, so it doesn't hurt to know a bit about that.